ThorNolan/AJAX-Gif-Finder/README.md

 2. The page will be populated with static gifs based on your search.

 3. Click on a gif to "play" it, and click again to pause it.
 You also have the option of downloading the gif if you want.

+4. If you're looking at this site on mobile, it's touch friendly!
+Touch a gif to play it.

  + Favicon, astronaut, and spacesuit glove icons source: <div>Icons made by <a href="https://www.freepik.com/" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" 			    title="Flaticon">www.flaticon.com</a> is licensed by <a href="http://creativecommons.org/licenses/by/3.0/" 			    title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a></div>